Job’s Suffering and the Danger of Wrong Theology

 Job’s friends thought they had the answer to suffering and relentlessly pushed their views against Job; but the revelation of their theology was from hell, as is all heterodox theology; thus it could never be right or true and could therefore never resolve the problem of Job’s suffering.

 The problem for both Job and his friends was that none of them were aware of what had happened behind the scene which began the whole episode i.e. the discussion between God and Satan concerning Job’s faith and righteousness.
-Job was not a worse sinner than anybody else – in fact, at the very beginning of the book, Job is declared to be “…blameless and upright, one who feared God and turned away from evil” (Job 1:1).
+Job was not a worse sinner than anybody else – in fact, at the very beginning of the book, Job is declared to be “one that feared God, and eschewed evil (Job 1:1).
 Not sinless, mind you – he admits this himself in ch.
 9:20 – but righteous, seeking to honour, glorify, and obey God in all things, to such an extent that all could see his righteousness.

 And neither do we know why certain things happen which cause such pain.
 This is why, when we do suffer, we need to trust God and ride it through to the end.
 The suffering will end at some point and we need to be faithful and persevere, knowing that God is not capricious and does nothing without purpose.
 And, unlike Job and his friends, we do know what went on behind the scene; we do know why he suffered so much; and we do know who caused that suffering – not God but Satan.
 And we know this because God has revealed it to us in his word, the Bible.
 So we have less excuse than Job to complain against God when we suffer, because we have this wonderful book of Job to encourage us to faith and patience in our suffering.